andyfinnell/NativeMarkKit/README.md

 # NativeMarkKit
 ![Tests](https://github.com/andyfinnell/NativeMarkKit/workflows/Tests/badge.svg) [![Swift Package Manager compatible](https://img.shields.io/badge/Swift%20Package%20Manager-compatible-brightgreen.svg)](https://github.com/apple/swift-package-manager)

 NativeMark is a flavor of Markdown designed to be rendered by native apps (i.e. it compiles down to native types, not HTML).
 Specifically, it implements the [CommonMark spec](https://spec.commonmark.org/0.29/) with the significant exception of raw HTML tags.
 NativeMark will treat raw HTML tags as plain text.
+It also supports some of Github Flavored Markdown's extensions, such as strikethrough.

 The goal of NativeMark is to provide a simple, intuitive way to create styled text in native apps.
 NativeMarkKit is an implementation of NativeMark for macOS, iOS, and tvOS.
 NativeMarkKit supports dark mode, dynamic type, and SwiftUI where available.